Lifecycle of the yellow-eyed penguin / hoiho

 January: By the time chicks are 6-7 weeks old, both parents must fish each day to satisfy the voracious appetites of their demanding young.
 This is the post-guard stage and towards the end the chicks will start to lose their soft brown down.

 February: The chicks fledge into their waterproof plumage and go to sea, an extremely hazardous time, with fewer than 20% surviving to maturity.
+Juveniles and non-breeders start their annual moult.

 March/April: The parents have just a few weeks to recover and put on weight before beginning the annual moult.
 They are confined to land whilst they wait for their old feather coat to be replaced.